Lights up!

 The theatre program is built on the foundation of giving students the opportunity to walk through the steps of a professional play as if they were going to pursue it professionally.
 “It’s not just acting on stage, it is the whole medium in its complexity,” Mr. Spradling emphasized.

-Any interested students are encouraged to take some time to dabble their feet in the art of theatre.
+Any interested students are encouraged to take some time to dip their feet into the art of theatre.
 As freshman sound technician Kolton Krolak remarked, “give it a shot, because who knows, you might be missing out on an amazing activity.”

 Addressing the common misconception that acting is a prerequisite for theatre, senior Assistant Director Mareia Farag explained, “It’s not true at all.
 There are so many different realms of theatre beyond acting and […] it’s a wonderful program that is inclusive and provides a lot of growth for each person.”